coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 <img src="img/participation_LECvsWS2.png"
-     alt="Modes and benefits of participation in a CodeRefinery workshop for learners" style="height: 260px;"/>
+     alt="Modes and benefits of participation in a CodeRefinery workshop for learners" style="height: 280px;"/>

 .cite[(c) Samantha Wittke]

-### Lecturer notes
+---

-Why reverse hybrid
+## CodeRefinery workshop: Why Reverse hybrid

 - Issue with hybrid:
      - People onsite ≠ people online.
 - Large courses:
-     - most students don't have time to ask a question f2f
+     - Most students don't have time to ask a question f2f
-     - they chat with the teacher anyway
+     - They online chat with the teacher anyway
 - Reverse hybrid:
-     - Teachers via video and chat
+     - Teachers via video and online chat
      - Students in onsite groups
      - Those who want interaction can get it
      - The course isn't bound to one location, anyone can attend.
-- This is actually scaling up!
+- It is actually scaling up!
-- First challenge: Explain how to join xD
+- First challenge: Explain how to join :D

 ---

 ## Scaling up – Technical side

 <img src="https://github.com/coderefinery/manuals/raw/master/img/instructor-tech-online/IMG_20211025_121909_DRO-labeled.jpg"
      alt="Streaming setup during Python for Scientific Computing"